boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/kpi-card.md

 #### Type

-The type drop-down allows you to choose the value which needs to be shown as the `right-side` value.
-The available options are.
+The type drop-down allows you to choose the value that needs to be shown as the `right-side` value.
+The available options are:

 1. Absolute difference.
 2. Percent of difference.